rashikasahu35/AWS/README.md

 ---

-## 4.React App Deployment on AWS EC2 using GitHub Actions and Terraform
+## 4. React App Deployment on AWS EC2 using GitHub Actions and Terraform
 This project involves deploying a React application on AWS EC2 using Infrastructure as Code (IaC) with Terraform and automating the deployment process with GitHub Actions.
 The application is containerized using Docker and stored in AWS Elastic Container Registry (ECR).

 ### Key Components: